redmer/sparql-query-runner/README.md

 There is a single (developer-local) endpoint used, that gets the defined prefixes set.
 Then, a MS-Access database is imported into the GraphDB-instance, five `INSERT {} WHERE {}`-SPARQL update requests are sent.
-After a short delay (default: 5 sec), two graphs are downloaded.

 ```yaml
 version: v5